-where $\lambda=2\pi\ell_{\rm min}/L$, $\ell_{\rm min}$ being the mean free path of the highest frequency phonons.
+where $\lambda=qv\tau_D$.
 The $Q$-vectors are $\vec{Q}=(2\pi/a)(n_x/N_x,n_y/N_y,n_z/N_z)$.
 This choice is required to make vibrational normal modes satisfy periodicity in the supercell.
 There are $N$ $Q$-vectors in the Brillouin zone.
 The Debye model simplifies summation over the Brillouin zone by using the Debye sphere, with a volume equal to $n$ times the volume of the primitive Brillouin zone, $n$ being the number of atoms in the primitive cell, 4 for fcc.
-The $Q$-points are dense along the $z$ direction and sparse in the others.
-Only the $Q_z$-sum can be turned into an integral.
+The $Q$-points are dense along the $x$ direction and sparse in the others.
+Only the $Q_x$-sum can be turned into an integral.
 It is consistent with the philosophy of the Debye model, to not use a sphere in this case, but a cube-shaped ``pseudo-Brillouin zone'', of volume $4$ times $(2\pi/a)^3$, containing the correct number of states.
-The $Q_z$ sum is then an integral, going from $Q_z=0$ to the boundary of the ``pseudo-Brillouin zone,'' $4^{1/3}\pi/a$, and multiplied by 2 to cover both negative and positive $Q_z$.
+The $Q_x$ sum is then an integral, going from $Q_x=0$ to the boundary of the ``pseudo-Brillouin zone,'' $4^{1/3}\pi/a$, and multiplied by 2 to cover both negative and positive $Q_x$.

-The number of terms in the $Q_x,Q_y$ sum is $\approx n^{2/3}N_x N_y$, typically 50 for an MD simulation, or a few thousand for a small nanowire.
-Of these terms, the one which requires special attention is the $Q_x = Q_y = 0$ term.
-We denote this term by $\kappa_{00}(q_{\rm min})$,
+The number of terms in the $Q_y,Q_z$ sum is $\approx n^{2/3}N_y N_z$, typically 50 for an MD simulation, or a few thousand for a small nanowire.
+Of these terms, the one which requires special attention is the $Q_y = Q_z = 0$ term.
+We denote this term by $\tilde{\kappa}_{00}(q_{\rm min})$,